commuterjoy/experiments/README.md

 Next we need to create our two **variants** - 'help' and 'stuck'.

-In _experiments_ each test is represented by a JavaScript function, so we add them to the profile.
+Each variant is represented by a JavaScript function, so we add them to the profile.
 In this experiment we simply need to update the copy of two buttons in the page, but tests can largely do whatever is needed - change the layout, load in extra data, truncate bodies of text etc.

 ```
 var profile = {